andresapao/search-restaurants/README.md

 **Executing**

-To start backend service, go to main directory and type command *"node app.js"*
+To start backend service, go to main directory and type command *"npm install"* and *"node app.js"*

-To start frontend service, go to "client" directory and type command *"npm start"*
+To start frontend service, go to "client" directory and type command *"npm install"* and *"npm start"*